Last updated on February 17th, 2021 at 10:36 am

 - Eliminate pre-employment testing except for management positions

-- Ramp up random testing program to 5 – 6 per location per month
+- Ramp up a random testing program to 5 – 6 per location per month

 - Educate and train supervisors to recognize signs and symptoms of drug use or alcohol abuse at work